dy/spect/readme.md

 </script>
 -->

-_Spect_ is selector observer, invoking handler for matched nodes found in document.<br/>
-It allows separating cross-cutting concerns, ie. organizing **DOM aspects**.<br/>
-This way **progressive enhancement** is natural strategy.<br/>
+_Spect_ is selector observer, invoking handler for matched nodes found in document.
+It allows separating cross-cutting concerns, ie.  **DOM aspects**.
+This way **progressive enhancement** becomes natural and easy.
-It's designed to be used as side-utility, no guesses about storage, actions, renderer, and can be used with different flavors.
+Designed to be used as side-utility, it makes no guesses about storage, actions, renderer.

 ### spect/$